Decentral-America/DCC-WAVES-Gateway/README.md

         "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
     },
-    "tn": {
+    "dcc": {
-        "gatewayAddress": "<TN address of the gateway>",
+        "gatewayAddress": "<DCC address of the gateway>",
-        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the TN platform>", "decimals": <number of decimals of the token>, "network": "<Waves network you want to connect to (testnet|mainnet)>", "node": "<the TN node you want to connect to>", "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
+        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the DCC platform>", "decimals": <number of decimals of the token>, "network": "<Waves network you want to connect to (testnet|mainnet)>", "node": "<the DCC node you want to connect to>", "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
     }